WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 The final version is less Python and more SQL and much faster processing millions of records.
 At this point, I have over 950 hours of research, design, iteration & development into application.
 It is much more time then I intended to invest into this project but it did produce my first open-source software.

-Monetary contributions made will be reflected in development of web interface with Drill Down Capability and [apache/echarts](https://github.com/apache/echarts) Log Visualization integration for this MySQL `apache_logs` schema.
-Web interface will be released in separate repository.
+Monetary contributions made will be reflected in development of Web Interface with Drill Down Capability and [apache/echarts](https://github.com/apache/echarts) Log Visualization integration for this MySQL `apache_logs` schema.
+Web Interface will be released in separate repository.